Mallory Moore: Executive Director

 Immer Valle: Crossing Administrator & Building Manager

-Cody Goetz: Program & Ministry Intern
+Andi Nelson: Program and Ministry Intern

 I am excited to take the experience I have gained over the years working with other not-for-profits and apply it to the Crossing.
 I have 18 years of experience in public accounting working with a wide range of not-for-profit organizations.
 I am the proud father of two nine year old children adopted from Russia eight years ago.
 I am also the Executive Director for a Madison based NGO working in Ukraine called Friends of Chernobyl Centers U.S. (FOCCUS).